-A terminal condition is an irreversible illness that in the near future will result in death, or a state of permanent unconsciousness from which the person is unlikely to recover.
-In most states, a terminal illness is one in which the patient will die “shortly” whether or not medical treatment is given.
-But state definitions vary.
+A terminal condition or terminal illness is an irreversible illness that in the near future will result in death or a state of permanent unconsciousness from which the person is unlikely to recover.
 Examples of terminal conditions include advanced cancers, head injuries, multiple organ failures, or massive heart attacks and strokes.
+But in many states, a terminal illness is defined as one in which the patient will die “shortly” whether or not medical treatment is given.
+These definitions can complicate or delay the use of a living will.

 What is life-sustaining medical treatment?

 In most cases life-sustaining medical treatment is anything mechanical or artificial that sustains, restores, or substitutes for a vital body function and would prolong the dying process for a terminally ill patient.
-Some states have different definitions, so you may want to be sure what your state says.
+States have different definitions, so be sure you know what your state says.
 Life-sustaining medical treatment may include:

 - Cardiopulmonary resuscitation (CPR)

 - Artificial respiration (mouth-to-mouth breathing, manual ventilation, or a ventilator or respirator – a machine that pushes air into your lungs)

 - Medicines to help with blood pressure and heart function

 - Artificial nutrition or hydration (liquid food or fluids given through a tube to the stomach or into a vein)+

 - Dialysis (a process that does the job the kidneys normally do)